shivam17499/sentinel-scan-ai/README.md

 ### 🔑 7.
 SSL Handshake Resolution (Error 525 Debugging)
 **Challenge:** Upon enabling the Cloudflare Proxy, the application returned a `525 SSL Handshake Failed` error, preventing secure access despite the A-record being active.

 **Diagnosis:** Identified that the Cloudflare SSL/TLS setting was defaulting to "Full/Strict" mode, which expects the Origin (OCI Ubuntu) to have a pre-installed CA certificate.
 Since the Flask application was serving raw HTTP on port 5000, the secure handshake between the Edge and the Origin was failing.

 **Resolution:**
 1. Performed a **Protocol Downgrade** at the Edge by switching Cloudflare to **Flexible SSL Mode**.
 2. This allowed Cloudflare to handle the heavy lifting of HTTPS encryption for the end-user, while communicating with the OCI backend via a secure internal tunnel on the application port.

 **Impact:** Resolved the 525 error instantly, providing the end-user with a valid SSL Certificate (Green Lock) without requiring manual certificate renewal on the compute instance.

 ### 🎨 8.
 UI and UX: The "Technical-Transparency"
-*   **Objective:** To bridge the gap between complex backend operations and end-user trust, I developed a **Technical-Transparency** loading sequence.
+*   **Challenge:** Found the gap between complex backend operations and end-user trust, I developed a **Technical-Transparency** loading sequence.

-*   **Authority:** Uses industry-specific terminology (Heuristics, Metadata Isolation, SSL Chain) to establish the tool's credibility.
+*   **Diagnosis:** Uses industry-specific terminology (Heuristics, Metadata Isolation, SSL Chain) to establish the tool's credibility.

-*   **Clarity:** Pairs technical jargon with plain-English descriptors to ensure non-technical users understand the progress of the scan.
+*   **Resolution:** Pairs technical jargon with plain-English descriptors to ensure non-technical users understand the progress of the scan.
-*   **Engagement:** The real-time status updates reduce "perceived latency," making a 10-second AI inference window feel like a high-speed data processing event.

 ### ⚡ 9.
 Performance & Latency Optimization: From 15s to 3s Inference
 **Challenge:** Initial testing showed a significant "First-Run" delay (10-15s) and inconsistent response times during high-traffic windows.

 **Solution:**
 1.  **Engine Warm-up:** Developed a `warmup_engines()` routine that triggers a non-blocking API handshake during the service boot sequence, eliminating "Cold Start" lag.
 2.  **Model Tiering:** Strategically integrated **Gemini 1.5 Flash-8B** into the fallback fleet.
 This model's lower parameter count allows for high-speed security inference without sacrificing report quality.
 3.  **Connection Pooling:** Optimized the Python client-server handshake by maintaining active connections to the Google GenAI backend.

 **Impact:** Reduced end-to-end scan latency by **75%**, moving the user experience from "sluggish" to "near-instantaneous."

 ### 💰 10.
 FinOps & Cloud Governance: Zero-Cost Resource Management
 **Challenge:** Cloud environments can incur unexpected costs due to over-provisioning or API usage spikes beyond the "Always Free" tier.

 **Solution:**
 1.  **Budget Thresholding:** Established a hard OCI Budget Alert at a **$1.00 threshold**, configured to trigger an automated email notification the moment forecasted spending exceeds $0.00.
 2.  **Resource Right-Sizing:** Specifically selected ARM-based A1.Flex compute shapes and specific block storage volumes to remain strictly within the OCI "Always Free" eligibility window.
 3.  **API Rate-Limiting Strategy:** Engineered the 4-tier model fallback system not just for uptime, but to prioritize the highest-performing "Free Tier" API quotas when the primary tokens were exhausted.

 **Impact:** Maintained a 100% production uptime with **$0.00 infrastructure overhead**, demonstrating the ability to deploy enterprise-grade tools with strict financial governance.

 ---

 ## ⚙️ Installation & Usage